-Hayward's 1.65 THP variable speed pump family delivers incredible energy savings via its advanced hydraulic design combined with a totally enclosed, permanent magnet motor.
+Hayward's 2.70 THP variable speed pump family is the industry's most energy efficient variable speed pump.
+The totally enclosed, permanent magnet motor combined with its advanced hydraulic design provides unparalleled energy savings.
 This pump is easily installed either as a programmable stand-alone pump or with a Hayward or third party controller and features an easy-to-use digital control interface that can be mounted in four different positions on the pump or removed and mounted on the wall for total user convenience.